djhmateer/djhmateer.github.io/_posts/2021-09-28-how to find a problem worth solving.md

 Trial to Conversation rate - want to be between 40 and 60% as a rule

+Survivor bias - don't copy successful people?

+Rolodex moment - what do I want to be know for? ie what vertical and specialisation do I want to be in.

+Disruptors - ie jetski companies (as opposed to large ship) that can move fast

+Survivorship bias - correlation "proves" causality. ie a company succeeds, but not becuase of the reasons the founders think. ie is a form of selection bias.
+Ie becuase the founders selected to do certain things the company succeeded. not necessarily true.

 ## ROT

 ROT (Credit card up front)